 The Alliance for Peacebuilding (AfP) is a membership network of over 100 organizations.
 Our members include some of the world’s largest development organizations, most innovative academic institutions, and the most powerful peacebuilding groups.
 We bring together coalitions in key areas of strategy and policy to elevate the entire peacebuilding field, tackling issues too large for any one organization to address alone.

-Our Vision is a world where each person feels secure, dignified, and included; a world where people manage conflict without violence and build peace.
+Our Vision is a world where each person feels secure, dignified, and included; a world where people build peace and manage conflict without violence.

 Our Mission is to Influence, Impact, and Innovate for the peacebuilding field.

 We support a more rigorous culture of Design, Monitoring, & Evaluation to generate evidence-based standards.

 We build strength across sectors and create new narratives for peace.

 If we harness collective action across a wide range of sectors, provide empirical evidence for the impact of peacebuilding, and create a space for innovative practice, then we can elevate the field of peacebuilding and push peace to the forefront of public attention.

 We aspire to become a platform where peacebuilders from around the world can find each other, amplify their voices, spark movements, and create new modes of social action for peace.